edsol-adm/mindmaster-app/README.md

 ---

+### Project Status (Active Development)

+- **PWA implementation for Android (Unit 01 reference build):**
+  Converting the existing web prototype into a Progressive Web App, using Unit 01 as the reference implementation.
+This establishes deployment, navigation, and device-integration patterns required to scale reliably across all 10 units.

+- **AI interaction prototyping within Unit 01:**
+  Integrating early-stage AI behaviours into selected screens and games in Unit 01, including lesson summaries, guided practice, and reflection prompts.
+This phase validates how AI-supported guidance and adaptive feedback can be embedded consistently before scaling to the full curriculum.

+- **Curriculum-wide lesson plan review for reflection and summary design:**
+  Reviewing lesson plans across all units to finalise pedagogical requirements for lesson summary screens and home reflection screens, ensuring cognitive alignment, consistency, and readiness for full product development.

+---

 ### Next Development Stage (Beta, 2026)
 The Beta prototype will integrate the three AI components into a unified, data-driven learning experience: